DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

-Here, we describe each operator in \docetl and any specific implementation details for executing them with LLMs. \Cref{tab:motion-operators} summarizes our operators.
-Detailed syntax can be found in our documentation\footnote{\url{https://www.docetl.org/}}.
-In the following, for succinctness of description, we often conflate a {\em document}---which is a JSON object comprising key-value pairs and is the basic unit of processing in a dataset, with its {\em textual content}, which is typically a value for a specific key within the key-value pairs represented by the document.
+Here, we describe the LLM-powered operators in \docetl\techreport{ and any specific implementation details for executing them with LLMs}. \Cref{docetl-operators} summarizes our operators; detailed syntax can be found in our documentation\footnote{\url{https://www.docetl.org/}}\papertext{, and more thorough descriptions can be found in our tech report~\cite{shankar2024docetl}}.
+Most operators are LLM-versions of classic data processing operators, however, we introduce a new {\it resolve} operator, used to canonicalize variations in specific attribute values.
+In the following, for succinctness of description, we often conflate a {\em document}---a JSON object comprising key-value pairs and the basic unit of processing in a dataset with its {\em textual content}, typically a value for a specific key within the JSON object.